GoogleCloudPlatform/python-docs-samples/monitoring/api/v2/README.md

-# Cloud Monitoring API Samples
+# Stackdriver Monitoring API Samples

 <!-- auto-doc-link -->
 These samples are used on the following documentation page: